Borneo is Burning / Palm Oil & Logging

 "Orangutans are the innocent victims of an insatiable global economy that creates greed but not satisfaction, desire but not happiness."
 Dr. Birute Galdikas, primatologist and founder of Orangutan Foundation International.

 Beyond orangutans, the sad fact is that just about all wildlife is seriously to critically endangered in today's world.
 Climate change, habitat loss, trophy hunting; it's a tsunami of death for the biodiversity of plants, animals, and marine life.
-Thus was born our brand.
+Thus was born Our Planet Soap.
 All our soap bars are palm oil-free, named after endangered species, with our mission to educate customers about the biodiversity emergency we face, integrating plastic-free sustainability into our purchasing decisions, and raising funds for animal conservation.
 And also, seriously, making the best bar of soap you've ever used.